ZentaChain/Zentalk-Android/README.md

 - [ ] Blog

-- [ ] Private Group

-- [ ] Mobile Encrypted

-- [ ] Stop Over Tracking an d Sprying by other Apps (Instagram, Facebook, Amazon,..
+- [ ] Stop Over Tracking an d Sprying by other Apps (Instagram, Facebook, Amazon,..)

 #### Features: